luispuerto/luispuerto-net/_drafts/my-other-personality-trails.md

 **In their opinion**, I'm extraverted (78%) vs. introverted (22%), which means I'm a highly extraverted person.
 However, and as they point out at the end of the [description they make about this trail](https://www.16personalities.com/articles/mind-introverted-vs-extraverted), one shouldn't confuse introversion / extraversion with [introspection](https://en.wikipedia.org/wiki/Introspection), which I really think this is key [in my case](http://tcat.tc/1PJ4yUZ).

-I really never have considered myself a extraverted person, at least for the standard we have in Spain as extraverted individual.
-I see myself more introverted than extroverted, but since I live in Finland, and I have had some experience living in this World, I need to question that compare with whom am I extraverted or introverted?
+I really never have considered myself a extraverted person, at least for the standard we have in Spain as an extraverted individual.
+I see myself more introverted than extroverted, but since I live in Finland, and I have had some experience living in this World, I need to question that, compare with whom am I extraverted or introverted?

 Experience has make me to be more extroverted.
-When I was a kid I was much more introverted than I'm right now, but with the past of time and the experiences I have had in my life I've, little by little, learned to be less *fearful* of the outside world.
-In other words, you lose the fear to fail when you finally understand that usually it isn't such a big deal and it's part of the process of learning and living, which in the end gives you confidence in yourself.
+When I was a kid, I was much more introverted than I'm right now, but with the past of time and the experiences I have had in my life, I've, little by little, learned to be less *fearful* of the outside world.
+In other words, you lose the fear to fail when you finally understand that usually it isn't such a big deal and it's part of the process of learning and living, which in the end gives you confidence in yourself and become more extraverted.

 On the other hand, and reading directly from their description of the trail, they mention that extroverts *are not as sensitive to outer stimuli and need to seek them out in order to gain a kind of functional equilibrium and to perform well*, which is somehow true.
 I really need to have social interaction to survive —who doesn't?— and I really miss the social life I get when I'm in the South of Europe or in the United States, where social life is different than in the North of Europe.

 They also mention that extroverts are *willing to take the lead*, *push the limits for them and for others* and that they *feel they can handle any chalenge*, which I would say that it's more or less true in my case.
 Yet, I really don't know if I can attribute that to my nature or personality or, again, to experience.
 Regarding taking the lead, I prefer rather not, even more if I feel there are someone more willing, and qualified[^1], than me.
-Seems that *extraverts are much more proactive in experiencing (and relying on) the world around them*, which somehow I can also relate to me, since I really need to feel the place I live on —or at least more to a place I can feel.
+In relation of taking any challenge, it isn't the first time that I go with overconfidence, but *live an learn*.
+Seems that *extraverts are much more proactive in experiencing (and relying on) the world around them*, which somehow I can also relate to me, since I really like places full or energy and activities and social life, in other words, [I like cities](https://www.youtube.com/watch?v=Fp_b3PnsPPs)[^2].

 In the end, we have to take into account that this seems to be just a measure of how much a external stimuli a person can handle.
+So, it isn't probably the same concept that people have of extroverts —someone shouting around— or introverts —someone that it's only able to look to their shoes.

-However, something called my attention:
+Finally, something called my attention:

 > Introverts are more likely to dislike coffee and energy drinks.
 > {: .x-large}